cinnamon-bun/superbus/README.md

 ## Vocabulary

-* listen, subscribe: same meaning -- hook up a callback to run when an event is sent.
+* listen, subscribe -- same meaning -- hook up a callback to run when an event is sent.
-* `setImmediate` -- everywhere we mention this function we actually use a frankenstein version that works in browsers and node: 10% of the time it uses `setTimeout(cb, 0)` and 90% of the time it uses `queueMicrotask` (e.g. `process.nextTick`).
-This lets us get our work done quickly and still occasionally give the browser or node event loop a chance to do some other things.
+* listener, subscriber -- same meaning -- the callback that was registered

 ## Feature: channel specificity